python-hyper/hyper/README.rst

 5. Make your change.
 6. Run the entire test suite again, confirming that all tests pass including the ones you just added.
-7. Send a pull request.
+7. Send a pull request to the ``development`` branch.
 GitHub pull requests are the expected method of collaborating on this project.
+The `master` branch is where all the documentation and releases are built from, and so is required to be known-good at all times.

 If for whatever reason you strongly object to the GitHub workflow, email the maintainer with a patch.